malpern/cursor-mirror/readme.md

 - **Metal Rendering**: Using Metal-accelerated rendering for captured frames display
 - **Debounced Controls**: UI controls use debouncing to prevent excessive processing
 - **Task Management**: Proper cancellation of ongoing tasks when starting new operations
+- **Async/Await**: Modern concurrency patterns for improved performance and safety